 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition:

 - Get more visibility for your paper and receive a fair review with Community Review,

 - Earn credits regardless of your paper’s acceptance and increase your EAI Index for new membership ranks and global recognition,

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Threats, Risks, Vulnerability detection in IoT environments
+- Threats, Risks, Vulnerability, and Countermeasures in IoT;

-- Novel Privacy, Liability and Legal Issues in IoT Environments
+- Privacy, Liability, and Legal Issues in IoT;

-- Real Time Case Studies, Applications, Testbests, Experimentation Platforms for IoT Security
+- Real-Time Case Studies, Applications, Testbests, and Experimentation Platforms for IoT Security;

 Additional publication opportunities: